riyadhrazzaq/araieval24/task1/README.md

 python baselines/task1.py --dev_file_path data/araieval24_task1_dev.jsonl --output_file_path task1_random_baseline.jsonl
  ```

-If you submit the predictions of the baseline on the development set to the shared task website, you would get a macro-F1 score of 0.0228.
+If you submit the predictions of the baseline on the development set to the shared task website, you would get a modfied micro-F1 score of 0.0260.

 ## Format checker